hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

     $ sh variables.sh
     $ echo $EXAMPLE_DIR

-These spawn a new shell, run the commands and shut down the new shell.
-This can be problematic if setting variables in the current shell.
+Question: why is the variable not set?

+Answer: a new shell is spawned, commands are run, the shell is killed.

-    $ source variables.sh
+    $ source variables.sh  # Run the commands within the current shell
     $ echo $EXAMPLE_DIR

-Beware if these have exit commands as your shell may unexpectedly or annoyingly shut down.
+May kill the current shell if one of the commands is `exit`.

 Packaging
 ---------